toidiu/fastRelease/Readme.md

 - script.sh: contains general functions used during the release
 - Dockerfile: the docker configuration to build an image from two jar files
 - releaseProdScript.sh: is the single executable that is meant to run on your prod machine.
 It builds and runs the docker image

+#### Next step
+Ideally this should be used to deploy multiple environments.
+You should be able to create a `deployStage.sh` that launches to your staging environment.